nullplatform/helm-charts/charts/base/README.md

 For a complete list of configurable options, please refer to the `values.yaml` file.

+## Uninstalling the chart

+This Helm chart includes a protection mechanism that prevents deletion of the release.
+The protection works by using a pre-delete hook that runs indefinitely, blocking the Helm uninstall process.
+This protection is permanent - Once deployed, the Helm release cannot be deleted through normal Helm commands
+This is by design to prevent unauthorized deletion of critical infrastructure Only the Nullplatform team can safely remove this chart When users attempt to run helm uninstall, they must check the job logs to see the message.

 ## Notes

 - When using specific logging solutions (GELF, Loki, Datadog), make sure to set their respective `enabled` flag to `true` and provide the necessary configuration details.